 Can turn into a pretty Valentine Napkin Ring

 The napkin ring was made using the root end of the bulb which is very easy to “break” apart…

 Cup your palm over the bulb while stepping up on your toes to lean over the bulb and press down on it.
 Not hard, the pressure will break it open.

 The skins/cloves will naturally separate out…

-I liked how each bulb root takes on a different shape.
-I’m not a matchy matchy kind of gal!
-To me, a more relaxed look is created when everything doesn’t look the same.
+I liked how each bulb root takes on a different shape since I’m not a matchy kind of gal!
+Each one has its own natural look to it.

-Flip the root over and hot glued jute to it.
+Then flip the root over and hot glued jute to it.
 You could use yarn or lace too.
 I thought the twine went with its rustic look.

 The napkin ring has a “romantic” look to it.

-I made them to use on our Valentine’s day tablescape.
+I made them for our Valentine’s Day tablescape.